 Bariatric surgery requires specialized expertise and facilities.
 Studies have shown that the likelihood of complications is significantly associated with the experience of the surgeon and staff.
 A team approach with attention to dietary and metabolic needs is vital.

 Patients must still develop a healthy lifestyle and be calorie conscious after weight-loss surgery.
 Follow-up must be lifelong.
 Those who are able to change their lifestyle can expect to lose 30% to 50% of their excess weight, depending on the procedure.

 Outcomes after gastric bypass surgery and sleeve gastrectomy are better than outcomes after gastric banding.

 Bariatric surgery can reduce the risk of disease in people with severe obesity.
-These risks include diabetes, high blood pressure, heart disease, stroke, obstructive sleep apnea, arthritis, and some cancers.
+These risks include type 2 diabetes, high blood pressure, heart disease, stroke, obstructive sleep apnea, arthritis, and some cancers.
 Successful weight loss after surgery can also lead to improvements in people who already have these conditions.

 Losing weight should also make it much easier for the patient to move around and do everyday activities.

 Weight-loss surgery alone is not a solution to losing weight.
 It can train you to eat less, but you still have to do much of the work.
 To lose weight and avoid complications from the procedure, you will need to follow exercise and eating guidelines from your doctor and dietitian.